-- Provide regular training on child protection, the child protection policy, code of conduct, complaint's handling mechanism, discipline process, appropriate behaviours, local child protection legislation, and relevant standards and procedures. - Provide training on how to recognise signs of child abuse, and how to respond to child abuse disclosures. - Clearly communicate the disciplinary process and outcomes for stakeholders found to be in breach of the company child protection policy or code of conduct.
-Communicate a zero tolerance to child abuse and withholding information about child abuse. - Include an adequate budget allocation for each project to fund activities that address child protection.
-These could be: - capacity building of company stakeholders
+- Provide regular training on: - child protection - the child protection policy and code of conduct - complaints handling mechanism - discipline process - appropriate behaviours - local child protection legislation and relevant standards and procedures. - Provide training on how to recognise signs of child abuse and how to respond to child abuse disclosures. - Clearly communicate the disciplinary process and outcomes for stakeholders found to be in breach of the company child protection policy or code of conduct.
+Communicate a zero tolerance to child abuse and withholding information about child abuse. - Include an adequate budget allocation for each project to fund activities that address child protection, such as: - capacity building of company stakeholders - strengthening community/children's support services - implementation of mitigation measures and activities - community awareness and communication - rehabilitation and legal justice for victims.

-- strengthening community/children's support services - implementation of mitigation measures and activities - community awareness and communication - rehabilitation and legal justice for victims. - Engage with community leaders and NGOs and fund child rights/protection awareness-raising within the community (including those along transport routes).
-This aims to build: - awareness of what child abuse and exploitation is - what constitutes child abuse according to local legislation and international frameworks (such as the Convention on the Rights of the Child). - Similar awareness-raising could be undertaken in schools and youth groups, focussing on strengthening children's self-protection and understanding of child protection rights. - Proactively communicate the company child protection policy and code of conduct within the community and along transport routes. - Include advocating community reporting mechanisms, with a focus on zero tolerance and the inclusion of reporting mechanisms.
+- Engage with community leaders and NGOs, and fund child rights/protection awareness-raising within the community (including those along transport routes) to build awareness of: - what child abuse and exploitation is - what constitutes child abuse according to local legislation and international frameworks such as the Convention on the Rights of the Child. - Similar awareness-raising could be undertaken in schools and youth groups, focusing on strengthening children's self-protection and understanding of child protection rights. - Proactively communicate the company child protection policy and code of conduct within the community and along transport routes, including advocating community reporting mechanisms, with a focus on zero tolerance and the inclusion of reporting mechanisms.
 This could be done using brochures, posters, radio and theatre.